List of EastEnders characters introduced in 2018: Stuart Highway

 Stuart Highway, played by Ricky Champ, first appears on 8 May 2018, though he is not credited until his second appearance on 10 May.
 He is the older brother of Callum "Halfway" Highway (Tony Clay) and a childhood friend of Mick Carter (Danny Dyer).
 Champ's casting was revealed in March 2018 by his agency, while the character and further details were officially announced by the BBC on 28 March 2018, on which Champ said, "I'm so happy to be part of this brilliant team of people on this great show that I grew up watching.
 Look out Albert Square...
 Stuart's coming!"
 It was announced on 10 June 2022 that Champ had been axed by new producer Chris Clenshaw with Stuart set to exit the show later in the year.
 His final scenes aired on 25 August 2022.
+On 31 July 2025, it was announced that Stuart will return to EastEnders later in the year for a short stint.
+He returned on 6 October.

 Stuart arrives in a blacked-out car, watching Mick Carter (Danny Dyer), though the car's arrival worries several other people.
 While Mick is alone in The Queen Victoria pub, a masked man grabs him.
 However, this is proven to be a prank by Stuart, who says he has been watching Mick all day.
 They head to the bar of the pub, where Mick's wife, Linda Carter (Kellie Bright), is not happy to see Stuart.
 Stuart's brother, Halfway, talks about how he was injured in Iraq by shrapnel, but Stuart later tells Halfway he knows he is lying and to tell him what really happened.
 Stuart tells Halfway that Mick may not forgive him for lying, but Halfway admits that he blames himself for a woman's death when he was saving her child and Mick says it was not his fault, so Halfway tells Stuart he was wrong.
 Stuart then pays Hayley Slater (Katie Jarvis) to get in bed with a drunken Mick while Linda is away.
 Linda returns in the morning and she and Mick realise Stuart is to blame, so Linda tells Mick to make sure Stuart never returns, but Mick says Stuart went to a Young Offender Institute instead of Mick when they were 13 and Linda has to accept their friendship.
 Linda is upset when Stuart breaks her favourite mug, but is thankful when he fixes it, though Stuart insults Linda to Halfway.